cschaible/framework-comparison-2020/readme.md

 - Run the `quarkus-vertx/build-native.sh` script to build the application and package it into a docker container.
 - Run the `quarkus-vertx/up-native.sh` script to start the docker container.
 - Run the `quarkus-vertx/down.sh` script to stop the docker container.

+### Hapi [TypeScript] (Node.js)
+- Run the `hapi/install-typescript.sh` to install the typescript compiler if not already installed.
+- Run the `hapi/build.sh` script to build the application and package it into a docker container.
+- Run the `hapi/up.sh` script to start the docker container.
+- Run the `hapi/down.sh` script to stop the docker container.

 ### Fasthttp [Go]
 - Run the `fasthttp/build.sh` script to build the application and package it into a docker container.